msomakpo/recidivism-risk-prediction/README.md

 ## ⚖️ Ethical Considerations

 Predictive models in criminal justice risk reinforcing systemic biases.
-We use interpretable models, fairness-aware metrics, and include ethical oversight recommendations in this project.
+We use interpretable models, fairness-aware metrics, error analysis on misclassified cases, and include ethical oversight recommendations in this project.
 These tools must be implemented responsibly.